American Eagle Flight 4184: Passengers and crew

-The captain of Flight 4184 was Orlando Aguilar, 29.
-He was an experienced pilot with almost 8,000 hours of flight time, including 1,548 hours in the ATR.
+The captain of Flight 4184 was Orlando Aguilar, 29 years old.
+He was an experienced pilot with almost 8,500 hours of flight time, including 1,548 hours in the ATR.
 Colleagues described Aguilar's flying skills in positive terms and commented on the relaxed cockpit atmosphere that he promoted.
-The first officer was Jeffrey Gagliano, 30.
-His colleagues also considered him to be a competent pilot, and he had accumulated more than 5,000 flight hours, including 3,657 hours in the ATR.
-There were two flight attendants, one of them was on the first day of the job.
+The first officer was Jeffrey Gagliano, 30 years old.
+His colleagues also considered him to be a competent pilot, and he had accumulated more than 5,300 flight hours, including 3,657 hours in the ATR.
+There were two flight attendants, one of whom was on her first day in the job.